Keep Tap Water Safe

 Liz Rosenbaum, Editor, KeepTapWaterSafe.org

 A writer, parent, avid researcher and organic gardener, Rosenbaum has worked in publishing, public relations and as a freelance copywriter.
-In 2005, she wondered about the lack of media coverage when the gas drilling exemptions were slipped into the Energy Policy Act, but it was seeing Josh Fox’s Oscar-nominated documentary Gasland that made her aware of the environmental horrors associated with Industrial Gas Drilling.
-She quickly learned that hydraulic fracturing – fracking – is the single largest pollution threat to the water supply of the 15.6 million people living in Philadelphia, Southeastern Pennsylvania, New York, Delaware and Southern New Jersey.
-Since then, she has become a volunteer for The Delaware Riverkeeper Network, Protecting Our Waters and StopFrackingPA!, striving to raise the platform of Fresh Water Security along with the issue of fracking.
+In 2005, she wondered about the lack of media coverage when the gas drilling exemptions were slipped into the Energy Policy Act, but it was seeing Josh Fox’s Oscar-nominated documentary Gasland that made her aware of the environmental horrors associated with industrial shale gas drilling.
+Having concluded that hydraulic fracturing – fracking – is the single largest pollution threat to the water supply of the 15.6 million people living in Philadelphia, Southeastern Pennsylvania, New York, Delaware and Southern New Jersey, she became a volunteer for The Delaware Riverkeeper Network and Protecting Our Waters, striving to help raise the platform of Fresh Water Security along with the issue of fracking.
 She’s heartened to have found over a million like-minded water activists in Pennsylvania – so far.

 “We only know the worth of water when the well is dry.” ~ Ben Franklin